-- (b) a detailed outline demonstrating the relevance of each item of evidentiary material to each allegation, with particular reference to the conduct of the suspect with respect to the alleged crime(s). - (4) 1The Pre-Trial Judge shall examine the supporting material in relation to each of the charges and shall determine whether a well-grounded suspicion has been established against the suspect.
-2During such an examination, the Pre-Trial Judge may: - (a) request or permit the Specialist Prosecutor to present additional material in support of any or all charges; - (b) request the Specialist Prosecutor to review the indictment with the aim to provide more specificity on any or all charges, and the specific conduct of the suspect, or to ensure legal accuracy or greater clarity in the presentation of the charges; or - (c) request the Specialist Prosecutor to reduce or narrow the charges.
+- (4) The Pre-Trial Judge shall examine the supporting material in relation to each of the charges and shall determine whether a well-grounded suspicion has been established against the suspect.
+During such an examination, the Pre-Trial Judge may: - (a) request or permit the Specialist Prosecutor to present additional material in support of any or all charges; - (b) request the Specialist Prosecutor to review the indictment with the aim to provide more specificity on any or all charges, and the specific conduct of the suspect, or to ensure legal accuracy or greater clarity in the presentation of the charges; or - (c) request the Specialist Prosecutor to reduce or narrow the charges.

-3Detailed written records of any such occurrence shall be made and shall be included in the case file.
+Detailed written records of any such occurrence shall be made and shall be included in the case file.

-- (5) As a result of such an examination, pursuant to Article 39(2) of the Law, the Pre-Trial Judge shall, in a reasoned decision, confirm or dismiss the charges in whole or in part. - (6) Upon confirmation of any charge(s) of the indictment: - (a) the suspect shall have the status of an Accused; and - (b) the Pre-Trial Judge may issue an arrest warrant or a summons to appear, and any other decisions or orders provided for in Article 39(3) of the Law. - (7) Challenges by the Defence to a decision on the indictment shall be limited to those under Rule 97. - (8) 1The indictment as confirmed by the Pre-Trial Judge shall be retained by the Registrar, who shall prepare certified copies bearing the seal of the Specialist Chambers.
-2If necessary, a translation of the indictment shall be prepared into a language the Accused understands and speaks and shall be added to each certified copy of the indictment. - (9) The non-confirmation of any charge in an indictment shall not preclude the Specialist Prosecutor from subsequently filing an amended indictment or from including the same charge in an indictment supported by new evidentiary material. - (10) The Registrar shall notify the President of the confirmed indictment.
+- (5) As a result of such an examination, pursuant to Article 39(2) of the Law, the Pre-Trial Judge shall, in a reasoned decision, confirm or dismiss the charges in whole or in part. - (6) Upon confirmation of any charge(s) of the indictment: - (a) the suspect shall have the status of an Accused; and - (b) the Pre-Trial Judge may issue an arrest warrant or a summons to appear, and any other decisions or orders provided for in Article 39(3) of the Law. - (7) Challenges by the Defence to a decision on the indictment shall be limited to those under Rule 97. - (8) The indictment as confirmed by the Pre-Trial Judge shall be retained by the Registrar, who shall prepare certified copies bearing the seal of the Specialist Chambers.
+If necessary, a translation of the indictment shall be prepared into a language the Accused understands and speaks and shall be added to each certified copy of the indictment. - (9) The non-confirmation of any charge in an indictment shall not preclude the Specialist Prosecutor from subsequently filing an amended indictment or from including the same charge in an indictment supported by new evidentiary material. - (10) The Registrar shall notify the President of the confirmed indictment.